ot4i/ace-demo-pipeline/tekton/temp-db2/README.md

 ![Pipeline overview](temp-db2-pipeline-20230301.png)

-The rest of the pipeline remains unchanged, with only the `maven-ace-build` task changing.
+The rest of the pipeline remains unchanged, with only the `ibmint-ace-build` task changing.

 ## Overview

-The modified `maven-ace-build` task adds three new steps in order to run new DB2 database for each pipeline run.
+The modified `ibmint-ace-build` task adds three new steps in order to run new DB2 database for each pipeline run.
 Running a new database each time ensures that the test results are repeatable and not influenced by previous test runs, but also requires more cluster resources as a new database must be created and started each time.